dmprofe/en.javascript.info/README.md

 This repository hosts the English content of the Modern JavaScript Tutorial, published at [https://javascript.info](https://javascript.info).

-Original repository has been forked here by a teacher to include inline notes to its students and share with them.
+Original repository has been forked here by a teacher (@dmprofe on GitHub) to include inline notes to its students and share with them.

 Notes are marked with [Obsidian callouts](https://help.obsidian.md/Editing+and+formatting/Callouts)